 The first step in our process was gaining a detailed understanding of his spinal condition with the help of our neurosurgeon.
-The rescue had previously performed an MRI to diagnose spina bifida, so we were able to utilize this helpful data as well in the process.
+The rescue for Buster had previously performed an MRI to diagnose spina bifida, so we were able to utilize this helpful data as well in the process.

 In Buster's case, spina bifida causes complete incontinence, but has absolutely no effect on his mobility.
 He will dribble urine constantly, and does not need his bladder expressed in order to urinate.
 However, we often use an expression technique as part of our bathroom schedule in order to completely "empty out" his bowels and bladder.

 Our biggest battle with Busters SB is his high risk of recurrent UTI's; a result of the way he is "wired" due to his SB condition.
 We work closely with his internist to monitor and treat infections as they arise.